thiagos/restaurantCatalogApp/README.md

 python lotsofmenuswithuser.py

+3. Add your valid google credentials in file client_secrets.json (not adding mine for safety reasons, sorry)

+4. Add your valid facebook credentials in file fb_client_secrets.json

-3. To start the application, run:
+5. To start the application, run:

 python finalProject.py